a-spasov/SoftUni-JavaScript-Programming-Fundamentals-September2020/03. Arrays - More Exercises/README.txt

 If you receive Expansion command, you should check if the game exists and insert after it the expansion in the following format:
 "{game}:{expansion}".

+06. Magic Matrices
+This function checks if a given matrix of numbers is magical.
+A matrix is magical if the sums of the cells of every row and every column are equal.

+07. Spiral Matrix
+Write a function that generates a Spirally filled matrix with numbers, with given dimensions.

+08. Diagonal Attack
+Write a function that reads a given matrix of numbers, and checks if both main diagonals have equal sum.
+If they do, set every element that is NOT part of the main diagonals to that sum, alternatively just print the matrix unchanged.